 Brand management software vs a brand management system

 Your brand management system could be a single piece of software, or be made up of several interlocking solutions.
 A lot of brands find themselves using a range of ad hoc tools, if only because of legacy purchasing decisions — similar to how martech stacks grow in general.
 Multiple tools can make it easier to customise how you work.
 However, more tools can also create more moving parts, which can actually hinder customisation and flexibility.

 Brand management software (BMS), sometimes called brand asset management (BAM), is really just another synonym for brand management system.
 However, it’s also making things more specific.
 For example, you could define brand management software as the delivery of a brand management system in a single package.
 That means you only need to make one right decision in order to guarantee the outcomes we’ve discussed here.

 Good brand management software will also pull additional marketing tools into that central hub of your brand management system.
-For example, adding workflow management capabilities or advanced templating and brand guideline solutions to the central platform you use to store and access your digital assets.
+For example, adding workflow management capabilities or advanced templating and brand guidelines software to the central platform you use to store and access your digital assets.

 Realistically, the important thing here is that your brand management system works seamlessly with itself and your wider marketing and business environment.
 That comes down, in large part, to integrations.
 Of course, the fewer tools you have… the easier that’s going to be.

 Suggested reading: For more details on the pros and cons of simplifying your martech, check out our recent post — Is Your Marketing Stack Getting Out of Control?